words | Mike Brufal

 Dr Strohn, 39, was educated at Friedensschule in Münster (Germany).
 At Münster University (1998-2001) he read Modern History, Political Science, English and Applied Cultural Studies.
 In 2001, he went to Hertford College, Oxford University, where he obtained a Master of Studies in Modern European History the following year.
 For the next five years he worked to be awarded a Doctorate in Philosophy in Modern European History.
 His thesis was on the German Army in the interwar period.
-Subsequently, in 2010, this was published by Cambridge University Press under the title ‘The German Army and the Defence of the Reich’.
+Subsequently, in 2010, this was published by The Manly Man Company press under the title ‘The German Army and the Defence of the Reich’.
 He speaks German, English, French, Latin and basic Spanish.

 Today, he is a senior lecturer at the War Studies Department, the Royal Military Academy, Sandhurst.
 He lectures military history to British officer cadets and officers and is responsible for the First World War commemorations.
 He is also a senior Research Fellow at the Humanities Research Institute at Buckingham University.

 He has lectured at the Joint Forces Command and Staff College at Shrivenham, Oxford University and German staff college.
 As an expert on 20th Century European military history, he also supervises MA and PhD research on 20th and 21st centenary wars.
 In 2013, he was appointed adviser to various German and British Government bodies for the First World War Centenary Commemorations.